Essential Study Program Details

 - Support by the university`s International Office,

 - Several study abroad options for 3rd semester students,

-- Large community of international students supported by international student organisations.
+- Nice community of German and international students supported by international student organisations.

 Our faculty fosters well-established relationships with reputed universities in many countries.
 If a graduate student wishes to study abroad for one semester (the third semester is suggested), we will be happy to advise him/her and provide credit transfer counseling.
 Travel grants may be available on an individual basis and must be applied for.
-For detailed information and counseling, please visit the homepage of the International Office and the exchange program data base "MOVE ON".
+For detailed information and counseling, please visit the homepage of the International Office and the faculty's international exchange portal OVGU - FEM's International Cooperation.

 A brief introduction to the educational system in Germany for internationals: